-To flesh out this heresy requires background-reading on the theme.
-Some of that reading was not available in English – Hugo Erbe, Enzo Nastati & The Wheatsmith – or not collected together – Flowforms & Kaviraj.
+In my search for the science of organics, some of the reading was not available in English – Hugo Erbe, Enzo Nastati & The Wheatsmith – or not collected together – Flowforms & Kaviraj.
 Such a ‘new’ approach needs to be tested in practice because results are the arbiter between different paradigms, so all of the books here, directly or indirectly, are practical ones.
 They are about things that can be done.
 Nothing would please me more than if collaborators were spurred to activity by these publications.
 Please report back.